gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 3.1.2 =
+* Added: Web-to-Lead setting to choose date formats for date fields (`mm/dd/YYYY` or `dd/mm/YYYY`)
+* Added: `gravityforms_salesforce_object_added_updated` action after entry is added or updated in Salesforce using the API
+* Fixed: Gravity Forms warnings in admin
+* Fixed: Link to API settings when in API Feed configuration

 = 3.1.1 (February 17, 2015) =
 * Fixed: Warning in Gravity Forms 1.9 about Add-on requiring an update